kennethhuang7/SupaScrapeR/README.md

 ## Installation

+### 📊 **Standard vs Enhanced Performance**

+**📦 Standard Version:**
+- ✅ Faster startup time
+- ✅ Uses less memory (RAM)
+- ✅ Smaller download size
+- ✅ Works well on older computers
+- ⚡ Processes posts quickly

+**⚡ Enhanced Version:**
+- ⚠️ Slower first startup (loads language processing models)
+- ⚠️ Uses more memory (requires 4GB+ RAM recommended)
+- ⚠️ Larger download size
+- ✅ Much better at finding relevant posts (can detect names of people, organizations, GPEs (countries, cities, states, etc), and products)
+- ✅ Smarter filtering reduces irrelevant results
+- ✅ Better for research requiring higher accuracy

+**💡 Recommendation:** Most users should start with Standard and upgrade to Enhanced if they need more accurate results.
+If you have no worries about RAM or computer storage usage, Enhanced will always offer better results!

+**📝 Note:**  If you choose to download the Enhanced version, verify it's working correctly by checking the NLP status after logging in.
+On the "Choose how you want to run the scraper" screen (right after you log in successfully), look at the bottom of the screen below the three main buttons.
+You should see:
+- ✅ Enhanced version working: "✨ Enhanced Search with NLP is available" (in green text)
+- ⚠️ Problem detected: "⚠️ spaCy installed but model not found" (in yellow text)
+- ❌ Standard version only: "Standard search mode (spaCy not installed)" (in gray text)

 ### 🚀 **The Easy Way (Recommended for Everyone)**

 **No technical knowledge required!** Just download and double-click to run.